STP-Software-Engineers-2022/NGTD_App/README.md

 2. A 'container' install using Docker.
 The Dockerfile includes reference to the python packages in the `requirements.txt`.

 ## Use of `main.py` nomenclature
 `main.py` was used an an initial placeholder main script file to be executed.
 However, this stuck around too long and became embedded in the documentation.
+It would be changd in a future sprint.

 ## Populated Database
 Following a meeting with stakeholders (Pete and Andrew) they requested a database be provided, populated with dummy data for demonstration purposes.
 The ngtd.db database in the repository is therefore there to fulfill that purpose.
 Under normal circumstances, it would not be included and the database should initialise during the first run.